amarao/duoload/internal_docs/duocard_prd.md

         --anki-file "path/to/my_deck.apkg" (for Anki format)
         --json-file "path/to/my_deck.json" (for JSON format to file) --json (for JSON format to stdout)
+    Page Limit: Optional argument to limit the number of pages to process:
+        --pages N (where N is a positive integer)
-    The application will require exactly one output option to be specified.
+        If not specified, all available pages will be processed The application will require exactly one output option to be specified.

 5.5.
 Feedback & Error Handling